Source: The Nature Conservancy

 The Nature Conservancy offers 5 practical steps to prevent nutrient pollution

 Everyone needs clean, fresh water.
 Keeping our water clean is crucial to supporting life, for both people and nature.
-As spring weather spreads across North America, The Nature Conservancy wants consumers to know that the decisions they make about lawn and garden care can affect the fresh water in your local river and everything downstream – all the way to the ocean.
+As spring weather spreads across North America, The Nature Conservancy wants consumers to know that the decisions they make about lawn and garden care can affect the fresh water in your local river and everything downstream.
+So all the way to the ocean.

-Hundreds of millions of people across the country rely on fresh water for drinking water and recreation, and these sources need to be protected so they can stay clean for us and for future generations.
+Hundreds of millions of people across the country rely on fresh water for drinking water and recreation.
+Therefore these sources need to be protected so they can stay clean for us and for future generations.
 One frequent way that water becomes polluted is through excess nutrients – fertilizers, both chemical fertilizers and manure, running off farm fields and suburban lawns.